Eric-Chung-0511/Eric-Chung-0511/README.md

 📂 Curious about my projects?
 Check these out:

 - 🐾 **PawMatchAI**
-   Your go-to app for **Breed Detection**, **Breed Comparison**, and **Breed Recommendation**.
-Whether you're looking to identify your furry friend or find your perfect pet match, this project has got you covered!
+   This model is primarily designed for **Breed Detection**, but when I deployed it on **Hugging Face Spaces**, I enhanced it by adding features such as **Breed Comparison** and **Breed Recommendation**.
+Whether you're looking to identify your furry friend or searching for the perfect pet to match your preferences, this project has all the tools to help you!
    - [🌐 Try it on Hugging Face](https://huggingface.co/spaces/DawnC/PawMatchAI)
    - [📂 Explore the Repo](https://github.com/Eric-Chung-0511/Learning-Record/tree/main/Data%20Science%20Projects/PawMatchAI)